dhlab-basel/Sipi/README.md

 local/bin/sipi -config config/sipi.config.lua
 ```

-All operations are written to the log file `sipi.log.file`.
+All operations are written to the log file `sipi.log`.

 ## Serving an Image